ZBWpro/CoT-BERT/ReadMe.md

 - Our paper: [[2309.11143\] CoT-BERT: Enhancing Unsupervised Sentence Representation through Chain-of-Thought (arxiv.org)](https://arxiv.org/abs/2309.11143)

-  __Our paper was updated on March 8, 2024, but it is not yet the final version__
+  __Our paper was updated on March 8, 2024, but it is not yet the final version.__

 ## Abstract